dell/csm-docs/content/docs/csidriver/features/powerstore.md

       storage: 5Gi
 ```

-Note: The access more ReadWriteOnce allows multiple pods to access a single volume within a single worker node and the behavior is consistent across all supported kubernetes versions.
+Note: The access mode ReadWriteOnce allows multiple pods to access a single volume within a single worker node and the behavior is consistent across all supported kubernetes versions.